antonbryhagen/Sustainable-Programming-Exam-2/README.md

 ### Run the code

-The example program can be started like this.
+The program can be started like this.

 ```
 # Execute the main program
 python pig/main.py
 ```

-All code is stored below the directory `Sustainable-Programming-Exam-2/`.
+All code is stored below the directory `Sustainable-Programming-Exam-2/pig`.